EisenhornE/Breakout/README.md

 ## Installation

-If you want to play the game, you can download the zip file and extract it.
-No executable files as I am still learning on how to create one.
-I'll update this once I learn how to do it.
-For now, I can send an Google Drive link if you want to play it.
+No Need to install.
+Head to this link to play the game: https://simmer.io/@eisenhorn/breakout I first thought of learning how to create executable files but I'd rather move on now and sending ZIP files to others might make me look suspicious

 ## Usage